 DÙNDÙ: A West African spot often shared as gluten-free, but the kitchen handles gluten and only individual dishes are GF, not the whole facility, so it does not meet our dedicated bar.

-Deux Luxe: Frequently passed around as a gluten-free pick, but it runs a shared kitchen with only a dedicated fryer, which is not safe enough to call 100% gluten-free for celiac diners.
+Deux Luxe: Frequently passed around as a gluten-free pick, but it runs a shared kitchen with only a dedicated fryer, which is not dedicated enough for this list.

 Nadas: This Colombian gluten-free empanada favorite closed its Greenwich Avenue storefront in 2026.
 The brand still does pop-ups and retail, but there is no longer a restaurant to visit.